Mary Jane Perry: Education and career

 Perry has a B.A. from the College of New Rochelle (1969) and a Ph.D. from Scripps Institution of Oceanography, University of California, San Diego (1974).
 Following her Ph.D., she was a postdoc fellow at Washington University School of Medicine with Oliver H. Lowry and then joined the research faculty at the University of Washington.
 Perry was at the National Science Foundation from 1980 to 1982 before returning to the University of Washington.
 In 1999, she became a Professor at the School of Marine Sciences at the University of Maine, and transition into Emerita Professor in 2016.

-In addition to her research, Perry is known for starting an optical oceanography class with Kendall Carter that was initially held at Friday Harbor Laboratories and subsequently moved to the University of Maine.
+In addition to her research, Perry is known for starting an optical oceanography class with Kendall Carder that was initially held at Friday Harbor Laboratories and subsequently moved to the University of Maine.
 In 2015, the class celebrated 30 years of educating over 200 students and postdocs on the use of optics to study the ocean.

 In 2009, Perry was named a fellow of The Oceanography Society and her nomination reads as follows: